-We publish articles on different aspects of psychological studies on language and communication processes in both children and adults, including language production and comprehension, the brain, cognitive and social bases of speech, the nature and strategies of various types of discourse, the development and disorders of linguistic and communicative competences, corpus studies, social media communication, psychological text analysis, and social perception of spoken and written language, as well as human-AI communication.
+We publish articles on different aspects of psychological studies on language and communication processes in both children and adults, including language production and comprehension, the brain, cognitive and social bases of speech, the nature and strategies of various types of discourse, language development and disorders of linguistic and communicative competences, corpus studies, social media communication, psychological text analysis, social perception of spoken and written language, as well as human-AI communication.

-Psychology of Language and Communication unifies previously disparate areas in the psychology of communication in one place, advancing an interdisciplinary perspective on language and communication and granting a forum for researchers from all over the world.
+Psychology of Language and Communication integrates previously disparate perspectives and approaches in the psychology of communication in one place, advancing an interdisciplinary perspective on language and communication and granting a forum for researchers from all over the world.
 We welcome manuscripts representing perspectives in psychology, linguistics, sociology, philosophy, and computer science, although they should fit within the central scope of psychology.
-We feel strongly that through these multiple perspectives, we can contribute a more thorough understanding of the role language and communication processes play in our world.
+We feel strongly that through these multiple perspectives, we can contribute a more thorough understanding of the role that language and communication processes play in our world.
 We welcome original empirical studies (as full-length articles or short reports) as well as replication studies and reports of null findings.
-We are also keen to report on methodological advancements in the areas of language and communication, theoretical papers, and literature reviews.
+We are also keen to report on methodological advancements in the areas of language and communication research, theoretical papers, and literature reviews.

 We are eager to work with students and Early Career Researchers who have carried out solid work yet might need additional support and feedback to bring their work to the standards necessary for peer-reviewed publication.

 We encourage special issues of two types.
 First, researchers can suggest calls for papers and to be guest editors and cooperate with us.
 Secondly, we invite conference and symposium organizers to contact us ahead of time regarding the publication of special issues.
 We are eager to provide an outlet for high quality, thematically consistent collections of papers following a conference.
 Possible themes include both novel areas, approaches, and directions in the psychology of language and communication as well as overviews and critical reflections on established topics.